What is Medicare?

 How to apply for Medicare

-- Australian citizen: An Australian passport or birth certificate and two documents proving your address from the last 6 months.
+- Australian citizen: An Australian passport or birth certificate and two documents proving your residential address from the last six months.

 - Permanent resident: A current passport or ImmiCard and proof of permanent residency from the Department of Home Affairs.

-- New Zealand citizen: A New Zealand passport and two documents proving your Australian address from the last 6 months.
+- New Zealand citizen: A New Zealand passport and two documents proving your Australian residential address from the last six months.

 What is private health insurance?

-Private health insurance allows you to be treated in a hospital as a private patient and can help pay for health care costs that aren’t covered by Medicare (such as dental, physiotherapy and optical).
-Private health insurance can be purchased from a registered health insurer with regular premium payments.
+Private health insurance allows you to be treated in a hospital as a private patient and can help pay for healthcare costs that aren’t covered by Medicare (such as dental, physiotherapy and optical).
+Private health insurance can be purchased from a registered health insurance provider with regular premium payments.

 Private health insurance can include hospital cover, extras cover or combined hospital and extras cover.
-You may also be able to get ambulance cover as a separate or combined policy (except in Queensland and Tasmania, where the state governments fund this service at no cost to residents).
+You may also be able to get ambulance cover separately or as part of a policy (except in Queensland and Tasmania, where the state governments fund this service for eligible residents).

 With hospital cover, you can be treated as a private patient in a private or public hospital and you can typically choose your own doctor.
 Medicare will then help pay some of the costs if the medical service is listed on the Medicare Benefits Schedule (MBS).
 Depending on your policy, your health insurer may pay for all or some of the remaining costs of your treatment and some or all of your hospital costs (such as accommodation).